Why Take Students Abroad? 5 Benefits of Educational Travel

 2. China

-It would be hard for students not to fall in love with Chinese culture and Mandarin when they surround themselves with ancient temples, breathtaking scenery, and unforgettable Chinese food.
+It would be hard for students not to fall in love with Chinese culture and Mandarin when they surround themselves with ancient temples, breathtaking scenery and unforgettable Chinese food.
 Students and teachers can travel to China to experience a fascinating culture much different than what they are used to at home.
 China welcomes over 100 million visitors a year and is overall a safe destination perfect for students and educators looking to build their language skills.

 Our Chinese Language Immersion program takes students and teachers to Tianjin University and surrounding areas for eight days.
-Through this program, students get the opportunity to speak, read, and write Mandarin while immersed in Chinese culture.
+Through this program, students get the opportunity to speak, read and write Mandarin while immersed in Chinese culture.

 In the morning, students will spend time learning about the local language and culture in a classroom setting.
 During the afternoon, students will get to experience Tianjin and Beijing and put their hard work to practice.
-They’ll get to visit markets to practice language skills with locals, eat at restaurants to learn about the cuisine and practice the language, and take fun and engaging classes like calligraphy and Tai Chi.
+They’ll get to visit markets to practice language skills with locals, eat at restaurants to learn about the cuisine and take fun and engaging classes like calligraphy and Tai Chi.
 They’ll also journey to the Great Wall of China and the Forbidden Temple to provide historical context to their learning experiences.
 Students are bound to possess a passion for learning and Chinese culture by the end of the program.

 3. Morocco